How Many Ounces In Teaspoon

 Q4: How important is precision when it comes to baking versus cooking?

 A4: Precision is generally more critical in baking than in cooking.
 In baking, the precise ratios of ingredients directly affect the outcome of the product.
-Slight variations can significantly impact texture and consistency.
+Also, slight variations can significantly impact texture and consistency.
 Cooking, on the other hand, is often more forgiving of slight variations in measurements.

 Q5: What are some tips for measuring accurately?